dryark/stf_ios_support/README.md

 ### Using a standard OpenSTF server:
 1. Setup your server as normal following upstream instructions
+1. Create an SSL certificate for your server using the method you desire.
+1. Configure the OpenSTF server for SSL
 1. Alter stf_ios_support/coordinator/proc_stf_provider --connect-sub and --connect-push lines to match your server config

 ### Build provider files:
+1. Copy the first {} block from `config.json.example` into `config.json`.
+Do not include any comment lines starting with //
 1. Update config.json

+	1. Update `xcode_dev_team_id` to be the OU of your developer account.
+If you add your account into Xcode first, you can then run
+	   `make ou` to display what the OU is.
+You can also find it by opening the keychain, selecting the Apple Development certificate for your account, and then looking at what the `Organization Unit` is.
+	1. Update `root_path` to be where provider code should be installed, such as `/Users/user/stf`
+	1. Update `config_path` to match that, such as `/Users/user/stf/config.json`
 1. Run `make` then `make dist`

     1. dist.tgz will be created